shift7-ch/katta-docs/OVERVIEW.md

   or [AWS cli](https://aws.amazon.com/cli/)) and set the correct bucket CORS settings.
 * A Katta user (role `create-vault`) can create vaults based on the storage profile and the bucket and access credentials.
 The vault creator becomes the first
   Vault Admin.
-* Finally, Katta Client verifies the configuration and uploads the `vault.uvf` metadata to the S3 bucket and to Katta Server.
+* Finally, Katta Client verifies the configuration and uploads the `vault.uvf` (vault metadata) to the S3 bucket and to Katta Server.

 The following diagram illustrates the interactions when a user creates a vault in *STS Mode*: